superduper-io/superduper/README.md

 SuperDuperDB has "config variables" that can be set to customize its operation.

-You can see a list of their default values in this file https://github.com/SuperDuperDB/superduperdb-stealth/blob/main/default-configs.json.

-In the code, configs are simple data classes, defined here: https://github.com/SuperDuperDB/superduperdb-stealth/blob/main/superduperdb/misc/config.py
+In the code, configs are simple data classes, defined [here](https://github.com/SuperDuperDB/superduperdb-stealth/blob/main/superduperdb/misc/config.py).

 There are three ways to set a config variable